Basilepta

 Basilepta is a genus of leaf beetles in the subfamily Eumolpinae.
-It is generally distributed in Asia.
-A single species is also known from central Africa.
+It includes over 300 described species, which are widely distributed in Asia and are most diverse in the tropics.
+A single species is known from Africa, Basilepta birungana.

+Basilepta fulvipes is a pest of crops such as soybean, maize and bananas.
+Basilepta subcostata is a major pest of bananas and plantains in India, particularly in the northeast.

 Species

 The following species are placed in the genus: